avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 .. _CDC 1994: https://stacks.cdc.gov/view/cdc/52473

-Most isolates belonging to the current pandemic lineage (7PET lineage) of *V. cholerae* have the O1 serogroup, while a small fraction of 7PET isolates have serogroup O139 (`Mutreja et al 2011`_).
+Most isolates belonging to the current pandemic lineage (7PET lineage) of *V. cholerae* have the O1 serogroup, while a small fraction of 7PET isolates have serogroup O139 (`Mutreja et al 2011`_, `Moore et al 2014`_).
 *V. cholerae* isolates that belong to non-epidemic lineages can also sometimes have serogroups O1 or O139, or any of the other 210 known *V. cholerae* serogroups.
 Therefore, if a *V. cholerae* isolate from a patient with acute watery diarrhoea is shown via laboratory testing to have serogroup O1 or O139, then there is a strong possibility that the diarrhoea was caused by 7PET.
 However, it's important to bear in mind that one can not be 100% sure that the isolate is 7PET, since some non-epidemic